Alfredredbird/tookie-osint/README.md

 # ⁉️ Need Help?
 Check out https://github.com/alfredredbird/tookie-osint/issues or the WiKi for help.
 Still Need Help?
-Contact Below :D
+Contact And Discord Server Below :D

 # 🤔 Cant Find The WebSite Your Looking For?
 Make a pull request or a bug report with the site and we will add it. :D